henryseg/Veering/README.md

 ### Download and testing

-After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and check the test suite using:
+After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and run the test suite.
+The exact command depends on the location of your regina install(s).
+From the command line:

     python test_suite.py
+    regina-python test_suite.py
     sage -python test_suite.py

+or inside of sage:

+    sage: from test_suite import run_tests
+    sage: run_tests()

 ### Usage